Local Lorentz Transformation and Mass-Energy Relation of Spinor: Local Lorentz transformation Laws for classical parameters

-Assuming $S, P^\mu$ and $T^{\mu\nu}$ are any scalar, vector and tensor defined by some real functions of $\psi$ or $\phi$ and their derivatives such as $S=|\psi|^2$, $T^{\mu\nu}=\Re(\phi^+\al^\mu\pa^\nu\phi)$ etc. For the field at particle state, all these functions in central coordinate system are independent of proper time $\bar X^0$.
-Thus in the central coordinate system, the spatial integrals of these functions define the proper classical parameters of the field, and these proper parameters are all constants.
+Assuming $S, P^\mu$ and $T^{\mu\nu}$ are any scalar, vector and tensor defined by some real functions of $\phi$ and their derivatives such as $S=\ck\ga^2$, $T^{\mu\nu}=\Re\lan \phi^+\al^\mu i\pa^\nu\phi\ran$ etc., where $\Re\lan\ran$ stands for taking real part.
+For a spinor at particle state, all these functions in central coordinate system are independent of proper time $\bar x^0$.
+So the spatial integrals of these functions define the proper classical parameters of the spinor, which are all constants.
 Their Lorentz transformation laws are given by

-{\bf Theorem 1.} {\em For a field system at particle state, the integrals of covariant functions $S, P^\mu$ and $T^{\mu\nu}$ satisfy the following instantaneous Lorentz transformation laws under the boost transformation (\ref{*2.12}) between $x^\mu$ and $\bar X^\mu$ at $d t=0$, where $\bar I, \bar I^\mu, \bar I^{\mu\nu}$ are the proper parameters defined in the central coordinate system}
+{\bf Theorem 2.} {\em For a spinor at particle state, the integrals of covariant functions $S, P^\mu$ and $T^{\mu\nu}$ satisfy the following instantaneous Lorentz transformation laws under the boosting transformation (\ref{*2.12}) between $x^\mu$ and $\bar x^\mu$ at $t\equiv t_0$ or $d t=0$, where $\bar I, \bar I^\mu, \bar I^{\mu\nu}$ are the proper parameters defined in the central coordinate system}

 {\bf Proof.} We take (\ref{*2.15}) as an example to show the proof.
-For a field at the particle state, by the transformation law of contravariant vector, we have So the integral can be calculated as follows The proof is finished.
+For a spinor at the particle state, by the transformation law of contravariant vector, we have So the integral can be calculated as follows The proof is finished.